bigchaindb/bigchaindb/docs/server/source/cloud-deployment-templates/first-node.rst

         curl -X GET https://ngx-instance-0

-  * Check the MongoDB monitoring and backup agent on the MOngoDB Coud Manager portal to verify they are working fine.
+  * Check the MongoDB monitoring and backup agent on the MongoDB Coud Manager portal to verify they are working fine.

   * Send some transactions to BigchainDB and verify it's up and running!